OpenMoonRay/openmoonray-docs/docs/moonray/materials/hair/HairMaterial_v3.md

         default: 0.5

-        <p>roughness of the primary specular highlight, also sets the transmission roughness to 0.5x and secondary specular roughness to 2x by default unless independent roughnesses are being used for both</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">roughness of the primary specular highlight, also sets the transmission roughness to 0.5x and secondary specular roughness to 2x by default unless independent roughnesses are being used for both</p>

     <h3>primary_specular_tint</h3>